Books and Websites

 Organization that inspires people to perform random acts of kindness for others.
 The website includes ideas for random acts of kindness in the community and in the classroom.

 Peers, Cheers, and Volunteers by Danielle M. Chery, illustrated by Jamie Forbes (GP’s Honey Tomes, LLC, 2013).
 Malik’s isolating attitude takes a turn for the better when he meets Michael, a volunteer that encourages him to accept that people can care for him.

 Encourages children to start Kids Care clubs, groups that work together to complete service projects.
 Different projects with step-by-step instructions and resources are posted on the website each month.

-Citizen You by Jonathan Tisch (Crown: 2010).
-Tisch he offers practical tools, inspirational examples, and the simple, philosophical assertion that changing the world isn’t the dream of an 18-year-old but a way of living our daily lives.
+Citizen You by Jonathan Tisch and Karl Weber (Crown: 2010).
+Tisch and Weber offer practical tools, inspirational examples, and the simple, philosophical assertion that changing the world isn’t the dream of an 18-year-old but a way of living our daily lives.

 Network for Good

 Search for volunteer opportunities or organizations in need of charitable donations.
 Network for Good also features several innovative and convenient ways to donate, including “good cards,” monthly giving, and the ability to initiate a fundraising campaign for a favorite charity by creating a “charity badge” that can be posted online.

 Ever wonder how involved your state is with volunteering?
 Find statistics and research as well as resources about volunteer opportunities for your geographical location.

 Points of Light

 Provides links to volunteer opportunities meant to help strengthen communities.